Kapendev/closed/README.md

 ## Examples

-* Building a Program With the LDC Compiler.
+* Building a Program With the LDC Compiler

     ```cmd
     closed build . -c=ldc2